talytalam/frontend-nanodegree-arcade-game-master/README.md

 Rule:
 1. Use arrow keys (left, right, up, down) to control the player
-2. Collect rocks to protect yourself!
+2. Collect rocks along the way!
 3. If you are touched by the bugs, god will send you back to where you started(thank god!) and take away all rocks from you